OTU-Centre-for-SMRs/gnat/README.md

 Gnat
 =====

-Gnat is an open-source radiation transport and nuclide activation / depletion solver developed by the Center for Small Modular Reactors at Ontario Tech University (OTU), which is built on top of the MOOSE finite element framework.
+Gnat is an open-source radiation transport and nuclide activation / depletion solver developed by the Centre for Small Modular Reactors at Ontario Tech University (OTU), which is built on top of the MOOSE finite element framework.
 Gnat has been designed to simulate neutron activation in gases and aerosols, acting as the source-term solver for the next-generation health physics and environmental impact code Caribou.